A NEW KINDERTRANSPORT MEMORIAL FOR HARWICH

 Learning about the Kindertransport

-We are grateful for the generosity of private donors, who wish to contribute to the commemoration of both the Kinder and their families.
-The project is also supported by the Association for Jewish Refugees (AJR), Tendring District Council, Harwich Town Council and The Harwich Society.
+We are grateful for the generosity of private donors, who have contributed to the commemoration of both the Kinder and their families.